Multituberculata: Evolution

 Multituberculates first appear in the fossil record during the Jurassic period, and then survived and even dominated for over one hundred million years, longer than any other order of mammaliforms, including placental mammals.
 The earliest known multituberculates are from the Middle Jurassic (Bathonian ~166-168 million years ago) of England and Russia, including Hahnotherium and Kermackodon from the Forest Marble Formation of England, and Tashtykia and Tagaria from the Itat Formation of Russia.
-These forms are only known from isolated teeth, which bear close similarity to those of euharamyidans, which they are suspected to be closely related.
-During the Late Jurassic and Early Cretaceous, primitive multituberculates, collectively grouped into the paraphyletic "Plagiaulacida" were abundant and widespread across Laurasia (including Europe, Asia and North America).
+These forms are only known from isolated teeth, which bear close similarity to those of euharamyidans, which they are suspected to be closely related to.
+During the Late Jurassic and Early Cretaceous, basal multituberculates, collectively grouped into the paraphyletic "Plagiaulacida", were abundant and widespread across Laurasia (including Europe, Asia and North America).
 During the Aptian stage of the Early Cretaceous, the advanced subgroup Cimolodonta appeared in North America, characterised by a reduced number of lower premolars, with a blade-like lower fourth premolar.
 By the early Late Cretaceous (Cenomanian) Cimolodonta had replaced all other multituberculate lineages.

 During the Late Cretaceous, multituberculates experienced an adaptive radiation, corresponding with a shift towards herbivory.
-Multituberculates reached their peak diversity during the early Paleocene, shortly after the Cretaceous–Paleogene extinction event, but declined from the mid Paleocene onwards, likely due to competition with placental mammals such as rodents and ungulates, the group finally became extinct in the Late Eocene.
+Multituberculates reached their peak diversity during the early Paleocene, shortly after the Cretaceous–Paleogene extinction event, but declined from the mid Paleocene onwards, likely due to competition with placental mammals such as rodents and ungulates.
+The group finally became extinct in the Late Eocene.

 There are some isolated records of multituberculates from the Southern Hemisphere, including the cimolodontan Corriebaatar from the Early Cretaceous of Australia, and fragmentary remains from the Late Cretaceous Maevarano Formation of Madagascar.
 The family Ferugliotheriidae from the Late Cretaceous of South America, traditionally considered gondwanatherians, may actually be cimolodontan multituberculates.

 During the Late Cretaceous and Paleocene the multituberculates radiated into a wide variety of morphotypes, including the squirrel-like arboreal ptilodonts.
 The peculiar shape of their last lower premolar is their most outstanding feature.
 These teeth were larger and more elongated than the other cheek-teeth and had an occlusive surface forming a serrated slicing blade.
 Though it can be assumed that this was used for crushing seeds and nuts, it is believed that most small multituberculates also supplemented their diet with insects, worms, and fruits.
 Tooth marks attributed to multituberculates are known on Champsosaurus fossils, indicating that at least some of these mammals were scavengers.
 A ptilodont that thrived in North America was Ptilodus.
 Thanks to the well-preserved Ptilodus specimens found in the Bighorn Basin, Wyoming, we know that these multituberculates were able to abduct and adduct their big toes, and thus that their foot mobility was similar to that of modern squirrels, which descend trees head first.

 Another group of multituberculates, the taeniolabids, were heavier and more massively built, indicating that they lived a fully terrestrial life.
-The largest specimens weighed probably as much as 22 kg, making them comparable in size to large rodents like Castoroides.
+The largest specimens weighed probably as much as 22 kg, making them comparable in size to large rodents like the modern beaver.

-They reached their highest diversity in Asia during the late Cretaceous and Paleocene, which suggests that they originated from there.